Rolling Obituary Thread 2024

 RIP

-Al Green Explores Your Mind Gardens (James Redd and the Blecchs), Saturday, 3 February 2024 20:14 (one year ago)
+Al Green Explores Your Mind Gardens (James Redd and the Blecchs), Saturday, 3 February 2024 20:14 (two years ago)

 Believe he was a big-time studio musician before The Wailers and maybe after.

-Al Green Explores Your Mind Gardens (James Redd and the Blecchs), Saturday, 3 February 2024 20:15 (one year ago)
+Al Green Explores Your Mind Gardens (James Redd and the Blecchs), Saturday, 3 February 2024 20:15 (two years ago)

 RIP.
 My condolences to his 41 children.